ksyanks/Getting-and-Cleaning-Data-Course-Project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 R script, run_analysis.R was created.
-This code, run_analysis.R run in the main directory that has the above link's Samsung data is in the working directory.
+This code, run_analysis.R, will run in the main directory that has the above link's Samsung data in the working directory.

 Below are what the code does